lawstack/My-Projects/c++/Number-Guessing-Game/README.md

 This is a solution to [Number Guessing Game](https://roadmap.sh/projects/number-guessing-game)

 ## Overview
-This project is designed for beginners with a basic understanding of C++ concepts and focuses on practicing logical thinking skills.
+This project is designed for beginners with a basic understanding of C++ concepts, focusing on developing logical thinking skills.

 ## What I learn
 I learn functions, looping, and conditional statements.